robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 ### 1.3: Replacing strings with an enum

 By now I realized that strings were the root of the problems, so I decided to replace them all with an enum.
-This means that the pass-by-value semantics aren't an issue anymore, since enums are small and don't require and dynamic memory allocation.
+This means that the pass-by-value semantics aren't an issue anymore, since enums are small and don't require dynamic memory allocation.
 An additional benefit of an enum is that typos become compiler errors instead of silent errors!

 Here's an example of what the changes looked like.